quinnanq/training_tindog/README.md

 # training_tindog
-Recreation of the "Tindog" site for "The Complete 2024 Web Development Bootcamp"
+Recreation of the "TinDog" site for "The Complete 2024 Web Development Bootcamp"